GreenZoli/Filko/README.md

 # Filko
-# A leírás PDF fájlban szerepel a feladat amire a program készült.
+# A PDF fájlban szerepel a feladat amire a program készült.